 - Cross-cultural parenting and grandparenting sessions after conflict

-- Individual and group sessions on anger management, communication skills, rebuilding self-esteem, and much more.
+- Individual and group discussions on healthy relationships, emotional regulation, communication skills, rebuilding self-esteem, and much more.

 Counselling Supports for Immigrant Families (Chestermere)